Kunle123/CandidateV/DEPLOYMENT_ARCHITECTURE.md

 2. The separate `/api` directory contained an earlier version of the API Gateway
 3. Multiple vercel.json files existed with conflicting configurations

-These have been consolidated into the current architecture with the API Gateway on Railway.
+These have been consolidated into the current architecture with the API Gateway on Railway and frontend on Vercel.

 ## Local Development